 - Solar Purchase

-Each of these purchase options impacts your savings in big ways and often not good ways depending on which one you pick.
+Each of these purchase options can impact your savings in big ways and often not great ways depending on which one you select.

-Power Purchase Agreements is where you shift your electric bill to a solar developer.
-They foot the bill, install the equipment, and you pay them for power instead of the power company.
+Power Purchase Agreements are where you shift your electric bill to a solar developer.
+They own the system, install the equipment, and you pay them for power instead of the power company.

-Those last two options lease equipment or power, your choice.
-Anyone selling you one of these methods might offer a low buy-in and make it easy for you to jump right into an agreement.
+Any company who sells you one of these previously mentioned methods might offer a low buy-in and make it easy for you to jump into an agreement.

-However, you’ll jump right past most of your solar power savings too.
+However, you will jump past most of your solar power savings too.

 Own Your Power

-Without direct ownership of your equipment and power, you don’t benefit from those tax incentives and you don’t even fully benefit from the power savings—which can have a big impact on just how much solar panels save you in the end.
+With direct ownership of your equipment and power, you benefit from all tax incentives, and you benefit from the power savings—which can have a big impact on just how much solar panels save you in the end.

-Buying to own, though, avoids all that.
-Whether you finance it over time or make one big investment, that’s your power.
-Over the years of saving, you’ll be paying whatever flat amount you agreed to at the beginning.
-The only reason you pay more for power is if your usage goes beyond your system (and there are ways to fix that).
+Whether you finance overtime or make one big investment, it is your power.
+Over the years, you will be paying whatever flat amount you agreed to at the beginning.
+The only reason you pay more for power is if your usage goes beyond your system size (and there are ways to address it before it happens).

 Get Those Tax Breaks

-Another big factor of your savings is your tax deductions.
-By most statutes, if you do not own your system, you lose out on it entirely.
+Another big factor of solar savings is tax deductions.
+By most statutes, if you do not own your system, you lose out on the savings entirely.
 Your developer or power provider gets to turn around and apply it to their own costs instead.
-Instead of you getting the deductions for installing a green, renewable energy system, your provider gets the deductions for charging you.

 Avoid Price Increases

-When you don’t own your solar, you’re playing a shell game with your power bill.
-Instead of paying the power company, you pay a developer or you pay on your lease every month.
-And depending on the contract you sign, there could be price escalators or other clauses that leech you for those precious dollars you thought you’d save with a solar system.
+Instead of paying the power company, you pay a developer, or you pay on your lease every month.
+Depending on the contract you sign, there could be price escalators or other clauses leeching for those precious dollars you thought you would save with a solar system.

-As we discuss in our article Are Solar Panels Worth It?, the price of electricity has increased by more than 60% in the last 20 years.
-With how much the world relies on electricity now, it’s foolish to think it won’t do that again over the next 20 years.
-Whoever is leasing or hasn’t gotten into solar power at all will be bound to the whims of whoever owns their power.
+As we discuss in Are Solar Panels Worth It?, the price of electricity has increased by more than 60% in the last 20 years.
+With how much the world relies on electricity now, it’s foolish to think it won’t continue for the next 20 years.
+Whoever is leasing or hasn’t gotten into solar power at all will be bound to whoever owns their power.

 So, What are the Actual Numbers?

-At Blue Raven Solar, we’re determined to provide you the clearest picture of your potential savings as we can.
+At Blue Raven Solar, we are determined to provide you with the clearest picture of your potential savings.
 We don’t want to give you the runaround.
 The fact is leasing denies you so many of the benefits you could gain.
 We can help you navigate the process from start to finish.
 Let’s summarize what we have addressed so far:

 - PPAs let someone install their own design on your house and charge you their own prices for your power.
-With solar panels you save money IF they’re charging you less than your power bill used to be.
-And they’re the ones who benefit from the tax deductions.
+With solar panels, you save money IF they are charging you less than your power bill used to be.
+And they are the ones who benefit from the tax deductions.

 - Leasing Agreements let you rent a company’s solar system.
 Solar saves money IF their leasing agreement is a cheaper alternative.
 And, again, they benefit from the tax deductions.

-- Owning lets you have a say in your solar system, your money goes to owning the system, and depending on your situation, that might be ALL you pay for in the years to come.
-Soon as you pay it off, you basically don’t have a power bill and something you own is contributing to a greener environment.
+- Owning lets you have a say in your solar system, your money goes towards paying off the system, and depending on your situation, it might be ALL you pay.
+Soon as you pay it off, you have a consistent, low power bill and are contributing to a greener environment.

-If you’re considering owning solar panels and getting them installed, then let’s talk about what you’d be looking at to get installed.
+If you’re considering owning solar panels and getting them installed, then let’s talk about what you’d be looking at.

-If you take the next step, we’ll send a contractor out to your house to assess your unique home situation and design a solar system that maximizes your sunlight exposure and reduces your power bill by as much as you want.
-We’ll have you answer some questions about your financial situation and your available financing options.
-If we don’t think it’s a good idea that you get solar, we will absolutely tell you.
-We’re not here to make your life more expensive or complicated.
+Once you take the next step, we will send a site surveyor out to your house to assess your unique situation and design a solar system to maximize your sunlight exposure.
+We will have you answer some additional questions about your financial situation and present available financing options.
+If we don’t think it’s a good idea for you to go solar, we will communicate each option with you.